George K. Konstantinou LLC

 Which other family members are entitled to obtain citizenship of Cyprus along with an investor under the program: spouse, children, parents?

-An applicant and other dependent family members – spouse, minor children (under age 18) and financially dependent adult children (students under age 28) obtain citizenship.
-Parents can also get Cyprus Citizenship by buying a property for a minimum €500,000 if their Children already acquired it.
-In other words, parents are NOT required to make a full investment of €2 million euros, only the purchase of a house or an apartment for a minimum amount of €500,000 is enough.
+An applicant and other dependent family members – spouse, minor children (under age 18), and financially dependent adult children (students under age 28) obtain citizenship.
+Parents can also get Cyprus Citizenship by buying a property for a minimum of €500,000 if their children have already acquired it.
+In other words, parents are NOT required to make a full investment of €2 million.
+Only a house or apartment purchase for a minimum amount of €500,000 is enough.

-Are there any requirements to an investor related to living in the country before obtaining citizenship.
+Are there any requirements for an investor related to living in the country before obtaining citizenship?

 There are no requirements.

-Is it required to pass a Greek language proficiency test or exam in the history of Cyprus as a condition to obtaining citizenship of Cyprus?
+Is it required to pass a Greek language proficiency test or exam in the history of Cyprus as a condition for obtaining citizenship of Cyprus?

 No, it is not required.